AlbaXIII/thegood-thebadge-theugly/README.md

 ## Features

 * __Background__
-    * The intial design philosophy of the quiz was to use a single large background that immediately communicates visually to the user the theme of the site, and for this reason the background is a warm-contrasted image of a football pitch from above.
+    * The intial design philosophy of the quiz was to use a single large background that immediately communicates visually to the user the theme of the site, and for this reason the background is a warm-contrasted birds-eye image of a football pitch.
     * Whilst this was an obvious choice, the top-down angle gives an isometric feel to the website reminiscent of a tactical screen in order to give a crisp look to the playing area and get the user into the mindset of the 'player'.

 * __Header__